rtmill/Data-Quality-Analysis/ReadMe.md

   * rlang: 0.1.4
   * stringr: 1.2
 * The `RPostgres` package is _not_ required if PostgreSQL is not the target database type
+* The `odbc` package is _not_ required if SQL Server is not the target database type
 * For Oracle users, the [`ROracle`](https://cran.r-project.org/web/packages/ROracle/index.html) package should be installed

 For troubleshooting with `install_github("ohdsi/SqlRender")`, please see [here](https://github.com/OHDSI/SqlRender/issues/28).